Bedales was founded by J H Badley in 1893 to be a humane alternative to the authoritarian regimes typical of late-Victorian public schools.

 The Memorial Library (1920s) and adjoining Lupton Hall (the original assembly hall, built in 1911) are Grade-1 listed.
 The Olivier Theatre (1998), Orchard Building (2005) and Art & Design Building (2016) have won awards for the quality and originality of their architecture.

 Bedales is keen to expand the Archive holdings, and to make historical materials available to researchers.
-If you would like to donate documents or artefacts, or are researching a subject where we might be able to help, please contact Jane Kirby, Librarian and Archivist at email@example.com.
+If you would like to donate documents or artefacts, or are researching a subject where we might be able to help, please contact Jane Kirby, Archivist, at firstname.lastname@example.org.

-Vist the Bedales Schools Digital Archives where you can view digitized early editions of The Chronicle which was first published in 1907.
+Vist the Bedales Schools Digital Archive where you can view digitized early editions of The Chronicle which was first published in 1907.